Wee Thump Joshua Tree Wilderness Area

 Overview

-Wee Thump Joshua Tree is a relatively small (6,050 acres) wilderness area established to protect a forest of dense, old-growth Joshua Trees.
+Wee Thump Joshua Tree is a relatively small (6,050 acres) wilderness area established to protect a forest of dense, old-growth Joshua trees.
 The wilderness area is relatively flat, sloping gently from west to east at elevations ranging from about 5,000 to 4,100 feet.
 The wilderness area is surrounded by dirt and paved roads that give access to the far reaches of the forest and some amazing views out over the wilderness area towards Spirit Mountain to the southeast.
 Gilded Flickers (flickers with yellow wing lining) can be found here.
-There are no trails, but this is a great place to spend a day with the family wandering about, listening to the woodpeckers and the wind in the Joshua Trees, and enjoying a picnic lunch in the desert.
-This is also a good area for spring wildflowers.
+There are no real trails, but the BLM "Spirit of Wilderness" Trail provides access from the pavement, and routes lead to the "Heart of the Wee Thump" or along the El Dorado Wagon Trail, and this is a great place to spend a day with the family wandering about, listening to the woodpeckers and the wind in the trees, and enjoying a picnic lunch in the desert.
+The historic corral near the southeast corner of the wilderness area is a good place to stop and look for spring wildflowers.

 Wee Thump Joshua Tree Wilderness Area

-View across the southwest portion of the wilderness area (view east towards Spirit Mountain).
+View across wilderness towards Spirit Mountain

 Location